AirPod-style Headphones EMF Radiation: Safety Guide and Alternatives

 DefenderShield EMF Protection Technology Guide, 2025

-• Sound travels through hollow tubes containing only air - no electrical wires near your head
+• Sound travels through hollow tubes containing only air—no electrical wires near the head

-• Eliminates EMF radiation at the ear while maintaining high-quality audio
+• Eliminates EMF at the ear while maintaining audio quality

-• Compatible with all devices that have standard headphone jacks
+• Compatible with devices that have standard headphone jacks or adapters

-0 EMF radiation at ear with air tube headphones
+0 EMF at the ear with air-tube headphones

 Premium Wireless Alternatives

-• Over-ear Bluetooth headphones: Bluetooth receivers sit at least 2cm away from the ear/skull, distributing the field over a larger surface area
+• Over-ear Bluetooth headphones: The receiver sits farther from the ear and spreads the field over a larger area.

 Top Recommended Alternatives

-• DefenderShield Air Tube Headphones: Features the first patented air tube technology with speakers positioned safely away from the head
+• DefenderShield Air-Tube Headphones: Speakers positioned safely away from the head.

-• Over-ear wired headphones: Audio-Technica, Sony, and Sennheiser models offer excellent sound with minimal EMF exposure
+• Over-ear wired headphones: Options from Audio-Technica, Sony, or Sennheiser offer excellent sound with minimal EMF exposure.

 Making the Right Choice for Your Health